Christian McCaffrey: Personal life

-McCaffrey's father, Ed McCaffrey, played college football at Stanford and in the NFL, mostly for the Denver Broncos, from 1991 to 2003.
+McCaffrey's father, Ed McCaffrey, played college football at Stanford and in the NFL, primarily for the Denver Broncos, from 1991 to 2003.
 His mother, Lisa Sime, played soccer at Stanford.
 His older brother Max played football at Duke University, and then on several NFL teams as a wide receiver.
 His younger brother, Dylan, was a quarterback at Northern Colorado.
 His youngest brother, Luke, is a wide receiver for the Washington Commanders.
 His uncle, Billy McCaffrey, played college basketball at Duke and Vanderbilt University.
 His maternal grandfather Dave Sime (1936–2016) was a pioneering ophthalmologist and an Olympic sprinter, the silver medalist (photo finish) in the 100 meters in 1960.

 McCaffrey is Catholic.
 He has said, "My faith is very important to me and that's why I'm praying all the time.
 When you have a bunch of people chanting your name, it's important that you give the honor and glory back to the person, God, that's allowing me to do this."
 McCaffrey is a lifelong fan of Bruce Lee, having been introduced to Lee's films by his father and crediting Lee's philosophy with helping him mentally throughout his career.

 McCaffrey has been in a relationship with Miss Universe 2012 Olivia Culpo since 2019.
 They announced their engagement on April 7, 2023.
 The two were married on June 29, 2024, in Watch Hill, Rhode Island.
 On March 10, 2025, McCaffrey and Culpo announced that they were expecting their first child.
-On July 13, 2025, they welcomed a girl named Colette Annalise McCaffrey.
+On July 13, 2025, they welcomed a daughter.

 In 2018, McCaffrey appeared in a commercial for the NFL, along with Jay Ajayi, Todd Gurley, and DeAndre Hopkins.

 In June 2024, McCaffrey was revealed as the cover athlete for Madden NFL 25, becoming the second 49er to grace the cover after Garrison Hearst in the PAL version of Madden NFL 99.